 The Student Experience

 Homecoming Week is fun for the entire CDS community!
 A week of dress-up days and fun activities culminates with our homecoming game on Friday where the entire school community, including our alumni, come together at Warner Park!

 Covenant Day hosts many events throughout the year to foster community and school spirit.
 Spirit Week gives our students a chance to connect with the larger student body as they show their school spirit complete with dress-up days, activities, and an all-school pep rally.
 During Color War, our freshmen students strengthen their class bond through fun activities, team challenges, and a collection drive to benefit the local community.
-Middle school students enjoy an annual talent show, Thanksgiving Carnival, and grade level challenges.
-In our lower school, students enjoy classroom celebrations and joining together for Super Science Day!
+Middle school students enjoy an annual talent show and grade level challenges.
+In our lower school, students enjoy classroom celebrations, Sprit Fridays, and joining together for the Turkey Trot.

 Beginning in JK, students have the opportunity to experience Charlotte and North Carolina in a fun and interactive way through educational field trips.

 Kanuga is a three-day science education trip for fifth graders that takes place in early May.
 Students get the opportunity to get to know each other better while learning about Appalachian plant and animal life and environmental stewardship.
 Students also learn orienteering and go on a night hike.

 Getting plugged in is easy!
 Student clubs are a great way to build friendships, pursue interests, and develop talents.
 Clubs gives students the opportunity to develop leadership skills, give back to the community, show their school spirit, and develop new passions!